It’s Time To Move Past Adoption.

 Customer Success Management is a fast developing profession that’s critical for any B2B SaaS company.
 As an emerging profession it can avoid the deep level of scrutiny that’s common in for example in Sales, or Marketing.
 We can’t, nor should we want to, expect that to continue.

-What then should customer success professionals focus on in 2019 to accelerate the development of the profession and to prepare for the inevitable increase in expectation and scrutiny that will come with that development.
+What then should customer success professionals focus on today to accelerate the development of the profession and to prepare for the inevitable increase in expectation and scrutiny that will come with that development.

 Stop Talking About Adoption

-2019 should be the year we stop the vague talk about a CSM’s role being about improving/driving/increasing adoption.
+Now is always a good time to challenge the idea that a CSM’s role is about improving, driving, or increasing adoption.
 If you don’t think that’s true pause for a moment and ask yourself this question.

 What is the unit of measurement for adoption?